Dassault Mirage G

-The Dassault Mirage G, also known as the Mirage IIIG, was a variant of the French Dassault Mirage series of supersonic warplanes, but with a variable-sweep wing.
+The Dassault Mirage G, also known as the Mirage IIIG, is a variant of the French Dassault Mirage series of supersonic warplanes, but with a variable-sweep wing.
 Three prototypes were flown; one single-engined G and two twin-engined G8 examples (which had begun construction as the G4).
 Various roles, equipment fits and other variants were proposed, but none entered production.

 History

 Origins

 In 1963 the French defence ministry initiated studies on variable-sweep wing aircraft for dual land and aircraft carrier use in response to the American TFX program (which would lead to the General Dynamics F-111).

 Alongside the theoretical research undertaken by ONERA, Avions Marcel Dassault began studies of a Mirage variant.
 An early study was the Mirage F4G.
 In 1964 they proposed the model MD800 for a carrier-based two-seat, twin-engined Naval version to meet the DAFNE requirement.
 Alongside it they also proposed a smaller single-engined Mirage IIIF2G.

 The UK was also studying the concept and in 1965 Dassault and the British Aircraft Corporation (BAC) were jointly contracted to develop an Anglo-French Variable Geometry (AFVG) aircraft.
 This was to be of the heavier two-seat, twin-engined size.
 The partnership fell apart when Dassault withdrew over political wrangling in 1967.

 Meanwhile the IIIF2G initiative had led to an order for the first Mirage G prototype, to be of single-seat, single-engined configuration.
-Its rollout in 1967, at much the same time as the larger AFVG was cancelled, led to accusations by the British that Dasault had been undermining them all along.
+Its rollout in 1967, at much the same time as the larger AFVG was cancelled, led to accusations by the British that Dassault had been undermining them all along.